ravila4/mychem.info/docs/doc/chem_query_service.rst

     http://mychem.info/v1/query?scroll_id=cXVlcnlUaGVuRmV0Y2g7MTA7Njg4ODAwOTI6SmU0ck9oMTZUUHFyRXlYSTNPS2pMZzs2ODg4MDA5MTpKZTRyT2gxNlRQcXJFeVhJM09LakxnOzY4ODgwMDkzOkplNHJPaDE2VFBxckV5WEkzT0tqTGc7Njg4ODAwOTQ6SmU0ck9oMTZUUHFyRXlYSTNPS2pMZzs2ODg4MDEwMDpKZTRyT2gxNlRQcXJFeVhJM09LakxnOzY4ODgwMDk2OkplNHJPaDE2VFBxckV5WEkzT0tqTGc7Njg4ODAwOTg6SmU0ck9oMTZUUHFyRXlYSTNPS2pMZzs2ODg4MDA5NzpKZTRyT2gxNlRQcXJFeVhJM09LakxnOzY4ODgwMDk5OkplNHJPaDE2VFBxckV5WEkzT0tqTGc7Njg4ODAwOTU6SmU0ck9oMTZUUHFyRXlYSTNPS2pMZzswOw==

 ..
 Hint:: Your scroll will remain active for 1 minute from the last time you requested results from it.
 If your scroll expires before you get the last batch of results, you must re-request the scroll_id by setting **fetch_all** = TRUE as in step 1.

+..
+Hint:: When you need to use this "scrolling query" feature via "fetch_all" parameter, we recommend you to use our Python client "`biothings_client <doc/packages.html>`_".

 Boolean operators and grouping
 """"""""""""""""""""""""""""""